Skip to main content

 Fanned card piles

-In the proof of concept app you have accomplished the task of dropping a card to a slot in proximity or bounce it back.
+In the proof of concept app you have accomplished the task of dropping a card into a slot in proximity or bounce it back.
 If there is already a card in that slot, the new card is placed on top of it, covering it completely.

 In the actual Solitaire game, if there is already a card in a tableau slot, you want to place the draggable card a bit lower, so that you can see the previous card too, and if there are two cards, even lower.
 Those are called “fanned piles”.